mazefeng/ml/README.md

-PLA and `Pocket` are very old-fashioned ml technics, but they are very important, they are the foundations of Support Vector Machines and Neural Network, further more, the weighted version of `Pocket` will be used as the weak classifier of `AdaBoost`.
+PLA and `Pocket` are very old-fashioned ml technics, but they are very important, they are the foundations of Support Vector Machines and Neural Network, and the weighted version of `Pocket` will be used as the weak classifier of `AdaBoost`.

 ##Matrix Factorization